ben-oxley/vertigo-web/README.md

 When first run, use "npm install" to install the package dependencies and "dotnet restore" to restore nuget dependencies.
 Build to web app via dotnet publish --configuration Release --framework netcoreapp1.1 More guidance at: http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/deployment-beanstalk-custom-netcore.html

+Build now works in production mode using ng build --prod --aot=false due to issue with dependency resolution (see https://github.com/angular/angular-cli/issues/4647).
+Possible other workaround which would allow aot is: https://github.com/angular/angular-cli/issues/4647#issuecomment-291753348